yochaigal/cairn/wip/2e/growth.md

 ### Example 3: Aster

 _Aster and his comrades came upon a shrine deep hidden in a forest cave.
 After some research and experimentation (spearheaded by Aster), they were able to free the nearly-mad river god trapped within.
 As thanks the deity offered its unknowable essence to anyone willing to receive it.
-Aster stepped forward and was **bound to the god**, forgoing his old life and adopting a new religion.
+Aster stepped forward and was bound to the god, forgoing his old life and adopting a new religion.
 A few days later, gills sprouted from Aster's neck after an impromptu dive in a raging river._

 ### Aster Commentary